 With it’s deep tap root, comfrey is great for breaking up heavy clay soil.

-When you are putting your garden to bed in the fall, add some chopped comfrey leaves to the top layer of soil around perennials, fruit plants or trees.
+When you are putting your garden to bed in the fall, add some chopped comfrey leaves to the top layer of soil around perennials, fruit plants, or trees.
 The leaves will break down over the winter and give the plants a jump start in the spring.
-Ground dried leaves in a food processor until you get a powder.
-Lightly sprinkle the powder around your garden for a spring time pick me up before the growing season begins.
+You can also grind dried leaves in a food processor until you get a powder.
+Lightly sprinkle the powder around your garden for a springtime pick me up before the growing season begins.

 Comfrey (Symphytum officinale) is a member of the borage (forget-me-not) family.
 The genus name Symphytum comes from the Greek symphis, meaning growing together of bones.
 The plant’s common name is derived from the Latin ‘con firma’ meaning knitting of bones.
 Another traditional name for Comfrey is, Knitbone.

 A simple healing salve

 Infuse about 1/2 cup of crushed leaves in 1 1/2 cups olive oil.
-Strain the leaves and add 4-5 teaspoons beeswax pellets and about 20 drops of rosemary essential oil.
+Strain the leaves and add 4-5 teaspoons of beeswax pellets.
 Heat in a double boiler until beeswax is melted.
+Once melted, add 20 drops of rosemary essential oil.
 Pour into a container and allow to cool & harden.
-Use the salve on bug bites, scrapes, scratches & sore muscles.
+Use the salve on bug bites, scrapes, scratches, bruises, minor burns, back pain, joint pain, sprains, & sore muscles.